HenrryHernandez/smart-pump-challenge/client/smart-pump-client/README.md

 # Instructions

-- First, you need to install the dependencies with the command: `npm install`
+- First, you need to install the dependencies with the command: `npm install`. **(Please, make sure you are inside the /client/smart-pump-client folder when running this command.)**

 ## Starting the project